epfml/disco/deai-python/README.md

 Then the training and messaging should start.

-Comment: If you want to train on smaller dataset size to test faster, you can set a higher total number, and you can start any number of peers less than total number, e.g.
+Comment: If you want to train on a smaller dataset to test faster, you can set a higher total number, and you can start any number of peers less than total number, e.g.
 ```Bash
 python ./client/client.py --num 0 --total 20 --client 127.0.0.1:6000 --server 127.0.0.1:5555
 python ./client/client.py --num 1 --total 20 --client 127.0.0.1:6001 --server 127.0.0.1:5555